bfredl/forklift/README.md

 # Certified Forklift Operator

-This is a x86 JIT assembler for the Zig language.
-Later on it might become a simple code generator for array expression graphs.

-Currently only x86-64 is supported.
+A jit compiler backend for the Zig language.
+Currently only x86-64 is supported, with a focus of float/vector code (using AVX/AVX2 instructions).
 AArch64 might be considered in the future.

+The codebase consists of two major parts. `src/CFO.zig` implements a JIT assembler where intructions are directly assembled into a memory buffer.

 Features: